Do you want to find the best iron filters for well water?

 Even though water softeners are primarily used to remove scale from your water such as calcium and magnesium, they can also be effective at removing low levels of ferrous iron.
 Remember, ferrous iron is the completely dissolved iron in your well water.

 Using water softeners to remove iron is primarily done when you have hard water which is rich in minerals, and not for use if you have soft water.
+In addition, if you have solid iron in your water, so-called ferric iron, you will need to have some type of sediment pre-filter to remove these iron flakes.

 The DuraWater Iron Filter for well water is an air injection system that only requires one tank.
-This iron filter will remove up to 12-ppm of iron, 10-ppm of sulfur, and 2-ppm of manganese.

 It is pretty easy to install if you have some basic DIY and plumbing skills.
 The tank also ships pre-loaded with media for an easier install.

 The AFWFilters filter will remove iron, manganese, and sulfur from your well water system.
-It can remove up to 10-ppm of iron and 2-ppm of manganese.

 The AFWFilters filter also uses a Fleck air injection control system, so two tanks is not necessary.
 This system comes with a stainless steel bypass valve so you can keep running water in your home during maintenance.